RogerioMatos75/Starter_Kit_IA_Agente/docs/regras_GeminiCLI.md

   gemini mcp list                                 List all configured MCP servers gemini mcp restart <name>                       Restart a server
 ```
+💡 Tips:
+    • Use /mcp desc to show server and tool descriptions
+    • Use /mcp schema to show tool parameter schemas
+    • Use /mcp nodesc to hide descriptions
+    • Use /mcp auth <server-name> to authenticate with OAuth-enabled servers
+    • Press Ctrl+T to toggle tool descriptions on/off

 Options:
   -h, --help  Show help for command